charlesetd/charlesetd.github.io/_posts/2022-02-16-half-scale-pinball-return-lane.markdown

 date: 2022-02-16 20:09:37 -0600
 categories: system-shock-pinball
 tags: pinball openscad
+excerpt: The prototype return lane is complete and I discuss some of the challenges of working exclusively in OpenSCAD.
 ---

-The prototype return lane is complete and I discuss some of the challenges of working exclusively in OpenSCAD.

 ## The prototype